Ceramic Dictionary

 es: COLORANTES

 Body stains are colors specially prepared to be added to clay bodies to produce clay of different colors.
-They can be mixed by kneading to create random effects or separate pieces can be used to build up previously planned patterns.
+The colored clays can be mixed by kneading to create random effects or separate pieces can be used to build up previously planned patterns.

 ca: CENDRA D'OSSOS